hwoy/schilytools-msys2/README.md

 $ psmake/smake INS_BASE=/usr/local/schily install
 ```

-if you want the tools to be installed in /usr/local/schily instead.
+If you want the tools to be installed in /usr/local/schily instead.

 ## Notices

-This patch is no longer makes a file named os-msys_nt-10.0-19042.id in the RULES directory of [Schily-Tools](http://schilytools.sourceforge.net/) (~/schily-2021-09-18/RULES for example).
+This patch is no longer make a file named os-msys_nt-10.0-19042.id in the RULES directory of [Schily-Tools](http://schilytools.sourceforge.net/) (~/schily-2021-09-18/RULES for example).